 But contemplation is not the same thing as acquiring information, Christian or otherwise.
 True biblical contemplation moves beyond information to insight, beyond knowledge to the wisdom of application and change.
 It is normal equipment for the normal Christian who wants to live a balanced life.

 Integrating these four ingredients into our lives produces an energetic, balanced faith in the midst of daily demands.
-We need solitude with god to restore, refresh and direct us. out of that comes a natural outflow of service to others.
+We need solitude with God to restore, refresh and direct us.
+Out of that time comes a natural outflow of service to others.